vault27/Foundation/ipsec.md

 - Does not support multicast and broadcast, OSPF, EIGRP cannot be used, GRE inside IPSec solves the problem
 - IKE Phase 1 + IKE Phase 2 - 2 tunnels
 - Tunnel 1 is used to negotiate parametres for tunnel 2, tunnel 1 is used only for communication between firewalls, then for actual data only tunnel 2 is used directly, they work in paralell
-- Is there any IKE traffic, when everything is established and data flows normally?
+- Is there any IKE traffic, when everything is established and data flows normally - yes, keepalives via port UDP/500, if NAT-T is enabled then UDP/4500 is used
 - Security Associations are negotiated for both tunnels
+- In the IPsec/IKE world, the “initiator” is the peer that first sends an IKE packet to start the negotiation
+- The responder replies.
+This role is independent of who sends actual data over ESP later

-## Workflow
+## Workflow IKEv1

-- IKE Phase 1 — Establish a secure channel (IKE SA)
+- IKE Phase 1 — Establish a secure channel (IKE SA) - starts with UDP/500, may switch to UDP/4500
     - `Main mode` - 6 messages
     - `Aggressive mode` - 3 messages
     - DH key exchange
     - Authentication
+    - NAT-T negotiation
+- XAuth
+- Config mode
-- IKE Phase 2 — Negotiate IPsec SAs (ESP or AH) - `Quick mode`
+- IKE Phase 2 — Negotiate IPsec SAs (ESP or AH) - `Quick mode` - UDP/500 or UDP4500
     - Propose IPsec SA
     - Exchange traffic selectors (Proxy-ID)
     - SPI
     - Transform sets
-- ESP encapsulation — Actual data traffic encryption/authentication using the negotiated keys
+- ESP encapsulation — Actual data traffic encryption/authentication using the negotiated keys - IP/50 or UDP/4500

-## IKE
+## IKE v1

 - Peer IP
 - Proxy IDs Local and Remote if required by one of the sides